 Should we come in costume?

 By all means!
 Festival guests are absolutely encouraged to come in costume!
 It adds immeasurably to the fun and appearance of our Faire.

-There is a FREE costume-making workshop on Saturday, October 13, 9 a.m. to 2 p.m. in the studio in the rear yard of Kennedy-Douglass Art Center, 217 E. Tuscaloosa St. Bring three yards of fabric for the workshop.
+There is a FREE costume-making workshop on the Second Saturday in October from 9 a.m. to 2 p.m. in the studio in the rear yard of Kennedy-Douglass Art Center, 217 E. Tuscaloosa St. Bring three yards of 54" wide fabric for the workshop.

 I wanted to get involved with the Faire - what can I do?

 There are many ways to become involved with the Festival, from performing, to selling merchandise, to helping set up and tear down.
 If you wish to participate, contact